Breastfeeding doesn’t come naturally or easily to every new mom. I know, I was one of them!

 It definitely didn’t come naturally: I struggled to get a good latch and was in excruciating pain for about 6 weeks postpartum.
 My nipples constantly felt like they had needles in them and I used to dread every single feed for quite a long time.

 It was only after taking an online breastfeeding course and talking to a lactation consultant that I finally learnt how to feed my baby in a comfortable position.
 That allowed my baby to latch properly so it wouldn’t hurt, and the nipple pain started fading away.

-Taking an online breastfeeding class was probably one of the best investments I ever made and, if you are also struggling with breastfeeding or are looking into pumping before going back to work, I really encourage you to take one.
+Taking an virtual breastfeeding class was probably one of the best investments I ever made and, if you are also struggling with breastfeeding or are looking into pumping before going back to work, I really encourage you to take one.

 Actually, if you are still pregnant and reading this post, I recommend you take a course right now!
 It’s such a shame that antenatal classes don’t usually cover breastfeeding.
 There’s no reason to wait to find out how to do it properly, or to wait until you do start experiencing pain.